MicrosoftDocs/azure-docs/articles/data-lake-analytics/data-lake-analytics-understand-spark-data.md

 We recommend that you review the article [Upgrade your big data analytics solutions from Azure Data Lake Storage Gen1 to Azure Data Lake Storage Gen2](../storage/blobs/data-lake-storage-upgrade.md)

-In addition to moving your files, you also want to make your data stored in U-SQL tables accessible to Spark.
+In addition to moving your files, you'll also want to make your data, stored in U-SQL tables, accessible to Spark.

 ## Move data stored in files